NeuwenWolf/fullstack-nanodegree-vm/vagrant/catalog/README.txt

 Run application.py to initialize the webserver

-Navigate to http://localhost:5000/ to access the app.
+Navigate to http://localhost:8080/ to access the app.

-Mockups
-	!html for each page
-	!design URLS

-Routing
-	!flask

-Templates & Forms
-	!

-CRUD Functionality
-	!

-API Endpoints
-	!

-Styling & Messages
-	! (can i style the messages?)
-AUTHORIZATION